theskollie/truth-puppeteer/README.md

 ## How it works

 Essentially, the bot is in a constant state of unfollowing/following the accounts in the given array.
-This allows you to stay in the top of the followers list of high profile accounts. <br/>
+This allows you to stay in the top of the followers list of high profile accounts.
+The bot will also follow from their top 10 most recent followers, as well as unfollow accounts after a duration. <br/>
 The bot will also post a tweet containing a random sentence from an [API](https://fungenerators.com/random/sentence) after looping reFollow (x) times and then restart.

 ## Languages